Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

-We first consider the case when the optimization problem \eqref{Eq:Convex-Opt} is an equality-constrained convex quadratic program \textemdash{} that is, when the objective function is quadratic in $y$ and the only constraints of the problem are affine equality constraints.
-In this case the closed-loop system becomes linear and time-invariant, and we can obtain strong and explicit results.
-To be precise, suppose the optimization problem \eqref{Eq:Convex-Opt} is of the form
+We now consider the specific case when the optimization problem \eqref{Eq:Convex-Opt} is an equality-constrained convex quadratic program (QP).
+We term this variant of the problem QP-OSS control.
+Under this assumption, the closed-loop system becomes LTI, and we can obtain very explicit results on the existence of a stabilizer (Figure \ref{Fig:OSS}).
+Suppose the optimization problem \eqref{Eq:Convex-Opt} is of the form